-Issued and outstanding stock options and warrants at December 31, 2019 were 7,097,000, of which, 6,547,000 were exercisable.
-The Company announced a change in the Chief Executive Officer effective May 22, 2018 which resulted in 500,000 unvested stock options being forfeited.
-In addition, the Company granted 1,700,000 stock options to directors and officers on June 21, 2018, of which a total of 1,100,000 vested since the grant date and the fair value was recorded in earnings as stock-based compensation expense.
-During the year ended December 31, 2019, 50,000 of unvested stock options were forfeited and 25,000 of vested stock options were expired.
-The remaining 550,000 will vest over the next two years.
+Issued and outstanding stock options and warrants as at December 31, 2020 were 7,097,000, of which, 6,822,000 were exercisable.
+The Company granted 1,700,000 stock options to directors and officers on June 21, 2018, of which 1,375,000 have vested and 50,000 of unvested stock options were forfeited.
+Out of 1,375,000 vested stock options, 25,000 expired.
+The remaining 275,000 unvested stock options will vest in June 2021.
+During the year ended December 31, 2020, 275,000 of stock options were vested and the fair value was recorded in earnings as stock-based compensation expense.
 The newly granted stock options expire five years from the grant date.

-As part of the rights offering, the Company granted stock warrants to the individuals who provided a guarantee to fund the offering.
-As a result, 2,197,000 warrants were issued on March 26, 2019.
-These warrants vested immediately.
-The warrants issued were considered as a direct issuance costs of the rights offering and were netted against share capital.
-These warrants can be exercised (one warrant for one common share) for three years from the date of issue at a price of \$0.22 per share.
+As part of the Rights offering in 2019, the Company granted stock warrants to the individuals who provided a guarantee to fund the offering.
+As a result, 2,197,000 warrants were issued on March 26, 2019 and the value ascribed to the warrants was netted against shareholders' equity.
+These warrants vested immediately and can be exercised (one warrant for one common share) at any time during three years from the date of issue at a price of \$0.22 per share.

-Summary of Quarterly Results
+Summary of Quarterly and Annual Results

-Below is a summary of operating results for the past eight quarters:
+Below is a summary of operating results for the past twelve quarters and three years (in millions):